-- An Emergency or Urgent situations; - Care from an In-Network OB/GYN Provider or certified nurse midwife for obstetric or gynecologic care; - Care from an In-Network ophthalmologists for medical eye care; or - Chiropractic services.
+- An Emergency or Urgent situations.

+- Care from an In-Network OB/GYN Provider or certified nurse midwife for obstetric or gynecologic care.

+- Care from an In-Network ophthalmologists for medical eye care.

+- Chiropractic services.

+- Outpatient Mental Health visits.

 If you visit any other Provider - including a CU Health Plan-Exclusive In-Network provider - without a Referral, you will be responsible for all charges except as provided above.